-- (7) Access Standard: - (a) All city services including utility access, utility equipment, solid waste containers shall be placed at the rear of lots and accessed by driveways or alleys opening to side streets. - (b) Garage and parking shall be accessed through driveways or alleys opening to side streets. - j.
+- (6) New Streetscapes: In order to improve the pedestrian experience, new development or redevelopment shall provide the streetscape area including sidewalks, lighting, landscape and street furniture and will dedicate pedestrian easements over this area prior to certificate of occupancy. - (7) Access Standard: - (a) All city services including utility access, utility equipment, solid waste containers shall be placed at the rear of lots and accessed by driveways or alleys opening to side streets, where possible. - (b) Garage and parking shall be accessed through driveways or alleys opening to side streets, where possible. - j.
 Architectural Standards.
 Development within all Subareas defined later in this section shall meet the following architectural standards. - (1) Building Height.
 To allow for flexibility in design, but preserving development standards that will reduce building massing, buildings shall be measured in stories.
 For parking garages, levels visible on the exterior of the building shall be counted towards building height (ex.
 A 3-story building wraps around a 4-level interior parking garage, only the 3 stories would count as they are the only part visible).

-The first floor of any building shall be allowed to be a maximum of 18 feet in height.
-When mezzanines, balconies or lofts are provided, first floor heights of 20 feet may be allowed.
-Mezzanine, balcony or loft levels shall be allowed within the first story, as long as they do not cover more than 30% of the first-floor area and stay within the maximum 20-foot first floor height area.
-Mezzanines, balconies or lofts shall not be allowed above the first floor.
-Each floor above the first floor shall have a maximum height of 12 feet.
+The first story of any building shall be allowed to be a maximum of 18 feet in height.
+When mezzanines, balconies or lofts are provided, first story heights of 20 feet may be allowed.
+Mezzanine, balcony or loft levels shall be allowed within the first story, as long as they do not cover more than 30% of the first-story area and stay within the maximum 20-foot first story height area.
+Interior mezzanines, balconies or lofts shall not be allowed above the first story.
+Each story above the first story shall have a maximum height of 12 feet.